DASHBOARDS

 Set public read access to the storage so the widgets can be retrieved when sharing your dashboard via Projects or shared links.

 • Create two files named htmlWidget.js, and htmlWidget.html inside the storage.
-The Javascript file is the place where you will set your widget code and logic.
-In the other side, the HTML widget will hold your widget view.
+The JavaScript file is the place where you will set your widget code and logic.
+On the other side, the HTML widget will hold your widget view.

 • Initialize the code of both files from the following code: